 Chicago had a serious art career in Los Angeles, making works that were examples of Finish/Fetish, Light and Space, and earth works.
 She learned how to spray paint car hoods, and she learned how to work with fireworks.
 She would have her work exhibited in major shows, but then nothing would happen for her careerwise because of her marginal status as a woman artist.

 She acknowledges that she did have the support of individual male dealers, curators, and artists, but “What I didn’t have, and saw my male peers having, is systemic support, where their careers would be moved along.
 For me it would be: I finally get some attention and it would have no implications.
 The work doesn’t get sold, it doesn’t catapult my career.”
 Yet, in spite of this, she never stopped making her art.

 Chicago has consistently crossed genres of art: painting, sculpture, tapestries, installations, and fireworks.
 She made environmental sculptures called “Atmospheres,” setting off flares and colored smoke in the desert, mountains, and on the beach, where she blurred the landscape by modifying it instead of obliterating it.

-Chicago has upcoming or current shows at the Brooklyn Museum, Salon 94 in New York, the Institute of Contemporary Art in Miami, and the National Museum of Women in the Arts in Washington, D.C.
-This last venue will showcase her “Judy Chicago – The End: A Meditation on Death and Extinction,” a series of nearly 40 works of painted porcelain and glass and two large bronze sculptures.
+Chicago has had shows at the Brooklyn Museum, Salon 94 in New York, the Institute of Contemporary Art in Miami, and the National Museum of Women in the Arts in Washington, D.C.
+This last venue showcased her “Judy Chicago – The End: A Meditation on Death and Extinction,” a series of nearly 40 works of painted porcelain and glass and two large bronze sculptures.

-Next spring the De Young Museum in San Francisco will give her a first career retrospective.
-Her work is now showing at Jeffrey Deitch’s Los Angeles gallery, “Judy Chicago: Los Angeles.”
-This exhibit for the first time reunites all of her early California works.
+The De Young Museum in San Francisco gave her a first career retrospective.
+Her work was shown at Jeffrey Deitch’s Los Angeles gallery, “Judy Chicago: Los Angeles.”
+This exhibit for the first time reunited all of her early California works.